The contraceptive injection contains a progestogen hormone. It has been used since the 1960s and is used worldwide. It is very effective.

 How does the contraceptive injection work?

 The progestogen is injected into a muscle or under the skin and then is gradually released into the bloodstream.
 It works mainly by stopping the release of the egg from the ovary (ovulation).
 It also thickens the mucus made by the neck of the womb (cervix) which forms a mucous plug.
 This stops sperm getting through to the womb (uterus) to fertilise an egg.
 It also makes the lining of the womb thinner.
-This makes it unlikely that a fertilised egg will be able to implant in the womb.
+This makes it unlikely that any egg that has managed to be fertilised will be able to implant in the womb.

 It is very effective.
 Between 2-60 women in every 1,000 using it will become pregnant after two years.
 Compare this to when no contraception is used: more than 800 in 1,000 sexually active women who do not use contraception become pregnant within one year.